 So you want to learn how to become a millionaire.

 Great.
 Good for you!
-I want six pack abs.
+I want six-pack abs.
 And an Oreo cookie.
 Right now.
 But it’s not enough to want something—as Michael Jordan says, “Some want it to happen, some wish it would happen, others make it happen.”

 Wanting is never enough.
 Especially when you want to know how to build wealth and become a millionaire.
 After all, that’s the epitome of the American Dream.
-“A million” is a solid, tangible number that most people believe will classify them as “rich.”
+“One million” is a solid, tangible number that most people believe will classify them as “rich.”

 Becoming a millionaire is simple

 Simple?
 Really?
 Yes!
 But not easy.
 Pay attention to the crucial difference between “simple” and “easy.”

 - Running 50 miles is simple—but not easy.

 - Staying up for 60 hours is simple—but not easy.

 - Avoiding delicious chocolate cake is simple—but not easy.